iliyan61/homelab/README.md

 # homelab
-Project timeline and such for my PI cluster server
+A repo of all the stuff I need for my Pi Cluster server.

 # SCP
 ```